Open Access Publishing Fund at the University of Bern

 You can find detailed information about the SNSF regulations here.

-Under Horizon2020, all beneficiaries must make their peer-reviewed scientific publications available through Open Access.
+All Horizon2020 beneficiaries are obliged to make their peer-reviewed scientific publications available in Open Access.
 They are free to choose either the Green or the Gold route.

 Swiss National Strategy on Open Access